oncody/civ-board-game-2010/README.md

 ## Movement Phase
 This phase is done in turns.
 The first player fully completes this phase before it passes to the next person

+One at a time, for each of your figures you can perform a move action.
+If multiple figures start the movement phase in the same square, then they can choose to perform their move action together if the player wants (they don't have to move together).
+This can be beneficial to increase your combat hand size.
+Move up to your figure travel speed.
+You must fully finish this move action before beginning a move action with any other figure.

 Requirements:
 * Starting figure travel speed is 2